Black Friday 2019 store ads: Walmart, Best Buy, Newegg and Target and more share their best deals

-In just more than a week, Black Friday will arrive on the heels of Thanksgiving -- much like Santa in Harold Square -- with a big of the years' best deals on electronics, media and games.
-To clue you in on the coming sales, most retailers release their holiday ads early.
-Yes, it's a transparent ploy, but one we wholly endorse -- it gives us time to find the best deals and advise you early.
-Once again, the deals are top notch, with outlets like Walmart, Best Buy, Newegg, GameStop and Target cutting their prices.
+In just less than a week, Black Friday will be here, on the heels of Thanksgiving -- and much like Santa in Herald Square, it will bring 2019's best deals on TVs, electronics, media and games.
+To clue you in on the coming sales, most retailers release their Black Friday ads early.
+Yes, it's a transparent ploy, but we love it -- it gives us time to scout out the best deals and give you a running start at them.
+Once again this year, the deals and deep discounts are top notch, with retailers like Walmart, Best Buy, Newegg, GameStop and Target cutting their prices.
 To make things easier for you, we've compiled the ads together, here.
-Some of the deals may not have taken effect yet, but it's helpful to be able to check them out now.
+Some of the deals may not have taken effect yet, but it's helpful to be able to check them out now to plan your shopping strategy for the doorbusters.

 Best Buy's in-store sale starts at 5 p.m. on Thursday, Nov.
 28, and it's been offering daily "doorbuster" deals following a 5-day pre-Black Friday sale.
 But we expect the online sales to start as early as 12:01 a.m.
 ET on Thanksgiving Day, if not earlier.